 App ribbons are how Method Apps "talk" to one another – they display related information from a different app and serve as a shortcut directly to that information.

 This article will show you how to get your custom records to show on another screen's app ribbon.
-For example, if you have created a Rewards App and a contact can collect points, you can show the points in the Contact's App Ribbon.
+For example, if you have created a Rewards App and a contact can collect reward points, you can show those rewards in the Contact's App Ribbon.

 Before you can set this up, there must be a relationship between the two tables.
 For more information, please see App Settings - App Ribbons.